graph TD

 C --> D[Write Initial Post]

-D --> E[Watch & Respond to 3 Videos]
+D --> E[Respond to 3 Peers' Analyses]

-π₯ Part 1: Video Submission (20 points)
+Part 1: Video Submission (20 points)

-βοΈ Part 2: Initial Post (50 points / 250 words min)
+Part 2: Initial Post (50 points / 250 words min)

-Use these headings: 1.
-Fitts & Posner Analysis: Which stages (Cognitive, Associative, Autonomous) did you go through?
+- Fitts & Posner Analysis: Which stages (Cognitive, Associative, Autonomous) did you go through?
 At what point?
 Use specific evidence from your practice logs.
-2. Learning Reflection: Compare your βDay 1β self to now.
-What was the βAha!β moment?
-3. Future Application: How will you use these MLPs to learn other movements in the future (sport, rehab, daily life)?

-π₯ Part 3: Peer Responses (30 points)
+Part 3: Peer Responses (30 points)

 - Min 150 words per response.